bucketco/bucket-javascript-sdk/packages/browser-sdk/FEEDBACK.md

 Using a dialog is a soft push for feedback.
 It lets the user continue their work with a minimal amount of intrusion.
 The user can opt-in to respond but is not required to.
-A good use case for this behavior is when a user uses a feature where the expected outcome is predictable, possibly because they have used it multiple times before.
+A good use case for this behavior is when a user uses a flag where the expected outcome is predictable, possibly because they have used it multiple times before.
 For example: Uploading a file, switching to a different view of a visualization, visiting a specific page, or manipulating some data.